flipperdevices/flipperzero-firmware/README.md

 5. **Capture Data:** Click **Raw** or **View Raw** to capture your **payload** and note your tag's **MAC Address**.
 Immediately remove the tag's battery to prevent key/MAC rotation.
 6. **Enter Data in FlipperZero App:** Input the captured **payload** and **MAC Address** into the FlipperZero app.

-#### Option B: Open Haystack Method
+#### Option B: AirTag Key Generation
 Video Tutorial: https://youtu.be/XGwHmwvQoqo?si=CAsKWEqGP5VFi9p9

 1. **Generate a Tag:** Download the `generate_keys.py` file and execute it in your terminal.
 (You will need cryptography ```python3 -m pip install cryptography```)
 2. **Follow Prompts:** During execution, you'll be prompted for inputs.
 By the end, you'll obtain a **Private Key**, **Public Key**, **Payload**, and **MAC Address**.
    - **Private Key** is necessary to receive location reports from Apple.
    - **MAC Address** should be registered in the FlipperZero app:
+   - For ease of use, drag your `.keys` file onto your FlipperZero's SD card in the apps_data->findmy folder.
+You can import it directly from the app!
      1. Open the app and navigate to the config menu.
-     2. Choose "register tag" and enter the MAC Address when prompted.
+     2. Choose "register tag" and select the tag type.
+     3. Either click import `.keys`, `.txt`, or enter Manually.
-     3. A payload dialog will appear next.
-Enter your **Payload** here.
+     4. If entering manually then a MAC and payload dialog will appear next.
+Enter your **MAC** then **Payload** here.
-     4. Click save.
+     5. Click save.
-3. **Configuration Completion:** With this setup, your device is ready for Open Haystack.
-Proceed with the specific steps for Open Haystack or MaclessHaystack based on your setup.
-   - Don't Own a Mac: Head over to the AirTagGeneration folder in the repo and follow the steps in that Readme!
+3. **Configuration Completion:** With this setup, your device is ready for use.
+Head over to the AirTagGeneration folder in the repo and follow the steps in that Readme!
+This will go over how to request location reports from any device as well as how to setup a webserver for decrypting location data.

+If you want to use OpenHaystack or Macless instead, then you can follow the steps below.
+I don't recommend these methods due to reliability issues and setup complexity.
 To use OpenHayStack for tracking, you must use MacOS lower than version 14 (Mail Plug-in Incompetiablity of MacOS 14+ seemoo-lab/openhaystack#224).
 If you do own a device, I believe a convertor script can be provided without much of effort.
 If you do not own a Mac device or the system has been upgraded to 14 and beyond.
-The alternative solution includes,
+The alternative solutions includes,

     https://github.com/dchristl/macless-haystack (recommended in README)
-    https://github.com/Chapoly1305/FindMy (a project uses python and docker to provide location lookup as a backend service)
+    https://github.com/Chapoly1305/FindMy (a project uses python and docker to provide location lookup as a backend service) If using either of these solutions, be sure to only use the `generate_keys.py` script from this repo in the AirTagGeneration folder.
+Not the ones included in those repos.

 ## Setting Up on Mac with OpenHayStack (OHS) App -- If you own a Mac instructions